-- Sending the candidate's curriculum vitae, personal statements about the individual's major areas of assignment, and samples of work (i.e., publications or other products as appropriate).
-As delineated in Appendix II (Matrix of Dossier Contents) of AR 2:1, the educational unit administrator and the candidate under review have a shared responsibility for the assembly of the review packet that the educational unit administrator sends to the outside evaluators. - Enclosing a copy of the appropriate statements of evidences, when those statements are a required item for inclusion in a dossier (see Provost's policy memo on the inclusion of unit statements of evidences) and University criteria for promotion and tenure (see AR 2:2:2-1, AR 2:3, AR 2:4 and AR 2:7). - Asking the evaluator to describe any professional or personal relationships they have/had with the candidate. - Requesting a brief biographical sketch (not a curriculum vitae of the evaluator.
-(Note: If an external evaluator submits his or her curriculum vitae, please use it to prepare a brief bio for inclusion in the dossier). - Asking the evaluator to analyze the candidate's contributions in the appropriate work areas (e.g., instruction, research, and service); and to indicate the extent to which the candidate's accomplishments have furthered the candidate's scholarly field. - Asking the evaluator to evaluate the significance of the venues in which the candidate has published and the grants/awards he/she has received. - Asking the evaluator whether the candidate's work in the areas that the outside reviewer has been asked to evaluate meets or exceeds the unit's statements of evidences for promotion and/or the granting of tenure.
-Since institutional expectations differ, asking the evaluator whether the candidate would receive tenure at his or her institution is not helpful. - A recommended template for letters to external evaluators may be found at http://www.uky.edu/ofa/sites/www.uky.edu.ofa/files/uploads/Recommended%20Template.do http://www.uky.edu.ofa/files/uploads/Recommended%20Template.do http://www.uky.edu.ofa/files/uploads/Recommended%20Template.do
+- Sending the candidate's CV, personal statements about the individual's major areas of assignment, and samples of work (e.g., publications or other products as appropriate).
+As delineated in Appendix II (Matrix of Dossier Contents) of AR 2:1, the educational unit administrator and the candidate under review have a shared responsibility for the assembly of the review packet that the educational unit administrator sends to the outside evaluators. - Enclosing a copy of the appropriate statements on evidences, when those statements are a required item for inclusion in a dossier (see Provost's policy memo on the inclusion of unit statements of evidences) and University criteria for promotion and tenure (see AR 2:2:2-1, AR 2:3, AR 2:4 and AR 2:7). - Asking the evaluator to describe any previous or current professional or personal relationships with the candidate. - Requesting a brief biographical sketch (not a CV) of the evaluator.
+(Note: If an external evaluator submits his or her CV, please use it to prepare a brief bio for inclusion in the dossier). - Asking the evaluator to analyze the candidate's contributions in the appropriate work areas (e.g., instruction, research, and service); and to indicate the extent to which the candidate's accomplishments have furthered the candidate's scholarly field. - Asking the evaluator to evaluate the significance of the venues in which the candidate has published and the grants/awards they have received.

+- Asking the evaluator whether the candidate's work in the areas that the outside reviewer has been asked to evaluate meets or exceeds the unit's statements on evidences for promotion and/or the granting of tenure.
+Since institutional expectations differ, asking the evaluator whether the candidate would receive tenure at their institution is not helpful. - A recommended template for letters to external evaluators may be found here.